-People often ask if they are able to wear their blue-light filtering glasses all day, after all our body does need blue-light to regulate your circadian rhythm, so should you be wearing them all day?
+People often ask if they are able to wear their blue-light filtering glasses all day, after all, our body does need blue-light to regulate our circadian rhythm, so should you be wearing them all day?

-Generally, blue-light filtering glasses that you are able to purchase with your prescription only filters out a certain percentage of blue-light and can be worn all day without any side effects.
+Generally, blue-light filtering glasses that you are able to purchase with your prescription only filter out a certain percentage of blue light and can be worn all day without any side effects.
 These glasses will lenses that are mostly clear, or has a slight yellow tint on them.
 These will generally not affect the way that you are seeing colors.

 Therefore, blue-light filtering glasses that you can get from Warby Parker and most other retailers can be worn all day without any adverse effects.